 Wile E. Coyote and Wasteful Thoughts

 I’ve started reading Sean Carroll’s so-far-fantastic-book The Big Picture.
 It’s tagged as an exploration of the origins of life, the origins of meaning, and the origins of the universe.
 What could be more fun?
-My Kindle lists it at 840 pages but so far each one is worth reading so I expect it will jog all kinds of thoughts and questions that I will translate into posts.
+My Kindle lists it at 840 pages and so far each one is worth reading so I expect it will jog all kinds of thoughts and questions that I will translate into posts.

 The book opens with Wile E. Coyote defying gravity after running headlong over a steep cliff.
 You know the scene.
 He’s still running.
 His legs churn the air into fluffy clouds like butter.
 He stops and it dawns on him that he is not moving.
 He turns to look at the camera and his expression says it all.
 He looks down, looks at the camera again, and disappears in a swoosh.
 All we see is a tiny poof of sand when he hits the dirt a mile below.